t0tem/DS_Capstone_project/Milestone_Report.md

 Another one was observing similar mentionings of Amazon among popular four-grams.
-Tracing back to original sentences showed that there are many intances of almost the same text mentioning blogs on wordpress with random-generated-looking names.
+Tracing back to original sentences showed that there are many instances of almost the same text mentioning blogs on wordpress with random-generated-looking names.
 See examples below:

 <span style="color:gray">_